Shopify/polaris-tokens/design-language-documentation/index.md

 # Shopify's design language [WIP]

-_...to express ourselves in a familiar way, across contexts, so our audiences experience one Shopify._
+_...to express ourselves in a familiar way across contexts so our audiences experience one Shopify_

-Shopify's design language helps designers and developers to create user interfaces that look familiar and feel like Shopify, while giving them the flexibility to be creative.
+Shopify’s design language helps teams to create products and experiences that look familiar and feel like Shopify, while giving them the flexibility to be creative.
+With the support of a solid foundation, we can empower teams to innovate more quickly.

+The design language encompasses all the pieces that come together to help us express ourselves visually and verbally.
+These include:

+- color
+- voice and tone
+- typography and spacing
+- shape and depth
+- illustration
+- motion
+- photography and videography
+- icons

+This documentation was created to support designers and developers in understanding and rolling out the design language internally.

 🦄 Projects: